610265158/CBraMod/README.md

 + A solution from vision perspective to solve eeg problem

-Although numerous methods have been proposed to address EEG-related problems, I believe that most existing works suffer from overclaiming issues and fail to capture the essential characteristics of EEG data.
+Although numerous methods have been proposed to address EEG-related problems, including the 'top' unsupervised method, Labram, Cbramod, EEG-Dino[1,2,3].
+I believe that most existing works(basically all) suffer from overclaiming issues and fail to capture the essential characteristics of EEG data.
 Based on this observation, I developed this project that innovatively employs vision models to tackle EEG problems.